MewsSystems/gitbook-connector-api/operations/finance.md

 #### Bill type

-A bill is either a `Receipt` which means , or `Invoice` that is supposed to be paid in the future.
+A bill is either a `Receipt` which means that it has been fully paid, or `Invoice` that is supposed to be paid in the future.

 * `Receipt` - the bill has already been fully paid.
 * `Invoice` - the bill is supposed to be paid in the future.
 Before closing it is balanced with an invoice payment.